adamtash/typollama/README.md

 ## 🤖 AI-Powered Writing Assistant

 Typollama is a powerful Chrome extension that instantly enhances text within any text box on any website.
-To enable this functionality, you must use a valid OpenAI API key or configure a local/remote server with Ollama or LM Studio.
+To enable this functionality, you must use a valid OpenAI API key, configure a local/remote server with Ollama or LM Studio, or enable Chrome's built-in AI capabilities.

 ### Key Benefits
 - ✨ **Instant Text Enhancement** - Real-time spelling and grammar corrections
-- 🔄 **Multiple AI Options** - Choose between Ollama, OpenAI, or LM Studio
+- 🔄 **Multiple AI Options** - Choose between Chrome AI, Ollama, OpenAI, or LM Studio
 - ⚡ **Fast & Efficient** - Process text with just a double-press of CTRL
-- 🔒 **Privacy-Focused** - Local processing option available with Ollama and LM Studio
+- 🔒 **Privacy-Focused** - Local processing option available with Ollama, LM Studio, or Chrome AI

-### Coming Soon 🔜
-- 🌐 **Chrome AI API Support** - Native integration with Chrome's Built-in AI capabilities <sub>[Learn more](https://developer.chrome.com/docs/ai)</sub>
-- 💡 **Seamless Integration** - No external API keys or setup required with Chrome's built-in AI

 ## ✨ Features <a name="-features"></a>